 Coupled-Cluster Theory is considered the gold standard of quantum chemistry.
 Typically, it addresses the ground-state total energy.
 The CC4S code by Andreas Grüneis brings this to solids [Interface to high-performance periodic coupled-cluster theory calculations with atom-centered, localized basis functions.
 E. Moerman, F. Hummel, A. Grüneis, A. Irmler, and M. Scheffler, Journal of Open Source Software, 7(74), 4040 (2022). https://doi.org/10.21105/joss.04040. and references therein.].

 The GW Method is currently the method of choice for evaluating bandgaps and band structures.
 Its dependence on the DFT starting point and its unfavorable scaling with the system size cause several problems.
 We are currently working on improvements, e.g. making GW calculations easier to use, more robust, and advancing the code so that it runs efficiently on exascale computers.

-Software and method development is key to achieve the research goals of the group.
-In particular, we are involved in the advancement of the all-electron, full-potential electronic-structure code FHI-aims and have developed our own, Python-based framework FHI-vibes for the assessment of vibrational properties of solids.
+Software and method development is key to achieving the group's research goals.
+In particular, we are involved in the advancement of the all-electron, full-potential electronic-structure code FHI-aims and have developed numerous advancements and add-ons.